mycrazycracy/speaker-embedding-with-phonetic-information/README.md

 Steps:
 1. Place the source code we use in src/ and make them.
 2. Please read through run.sh in the egs and run it line-by-line.
-3. When executing each stage in run.sh, copy the corresponding files in the correct directories.
+3. When executing each stage in run.sh, copy the corresponding files to the correct directories.

 *** Check that your kaldi has been backed up since the code over-write some files.